The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software

 - Download the graph (PNG or SVG) : Shows a PNG or SVG file of the graph in a new browser window.
 You can then save or copy it for later use.

-In every graph, you can also choose which specific channels (only on sensor pages) or indexes you want to see by using the corresponding check boxes or the Show all and Hide all buttons.
+For each graph, you can also choose which specific channels (only on sensor pages) or indexes you want to see via the corresponding check boxes or the Show all and Hide all buttons.

 Note: Warning or error limits are only shown in graphs (highlighted in yellow or red) if you select exactly one channel with a limit.